What Drives Us

 - Luther Memorial School (LMS)

-We believe God’s Word clearly commands the church to intentionally invest in widows and orphans.
+We believe God’s Word clearly commands the church to intentionally invest in orphans, widows and strangers.

-We believe it is our mission to serve the local church by investing in at-risk boys, girls and their mothers.
+We believe it is our mission to serve the local church by investing in unfathered and at-risk boys, girls and their mothers.

-We believe men and women of the church who choose to invest in an at-risk child are investing in an eternal person who matters to God.
+We believe men and women of the church who choose to invest in an unfathered and at-risk child are investing in an eternal person who matters to God.